jhap1982/giveituruguay/2000/2000-08-15 - Darien Lake Performing Arts Center, Buffalo, NY, USA/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-Around the World
+2. Around the World
-You're Gonna Get Yours tease
+3. You're Gonna Get Yours tease
-Give It Away
+4. Give It Away
-Your Pussy's Glued to a Building on Fire JOHN
+5. Your Pussy's Glued to a Building on Fire JOHN
-Scar Tissue
+6. Scar Tissue
-Suck My Kiss
+7. Suck My Kiss
-If You Have to Ask
+8. If You Have to Ask
-Otherside
+9. Otherside
-Skinny Sweaty Man
+10. Skinny Sweaty Man
-I Could Have Lied
+11. I Could Have Lied
-Easily
+12. Easily
-I Like Dirt
+13. I Like Dirt
-Californication
+14. Californication
-What Is Soul? jam
+15. What Is Soul? jam
-London Calling tease
+16. London Calling tease
-Right on Time
+17. Right on Time
-Under the Bridge
+18. Under the Bridge
-Me and My Friends
+19. Me and My Friends
-ENCORE BREAK
+<br> ENCORE BREAK
-Sir Psycho Sexy
+20. Sir Psycho Sexy
-Fire
+21. Fire

 ## Notes